NJ License #12751 Ocean & Monmouth Counties

 What is the difference between Class I, II, and III locations?

-Class I involves flammable gases or vapors.
-Class II involves combustible dust (like flour or wood).
+Class I involves flammable gas or vapors.
+Class II involves combustible dust.
 Class III involves ignitible fibers.
-Each requires specific equipment and wiring methods to prevent fires or explosions.
+Each division requires specific equipment and wiring methods to prevent explosions.

 Why are conduit seals necessary?

-Conduit seals prevent the passage of gases, vapors, or flames through the conduit system.
-This ensures that an explosion in one part of the system cannot travel to other enclosures or unclassified areas.
+Conduit seals prevent the passage of gas or flames through the wiring system.
+This ensures that an internal explosion in one part of the system cannot travel to other classified locations.

 Does Bixler Electric Inc handle the safety permits?

 Absolutely.
-Hazardous location projects require specialized permits and rigorous municipal inspections.
-We manage the entire process to ensure your facility meets all national and local safety codes.
+Hazardous locations require specialized permits and electrical inspections.
+We manage the entire process to ensure your classified facility meets all national safety codes.

 Secure Your High-Risk Facility

-Contact Bixler Electric Inc today for a technical consultation and bid on explosion-proof wiring and hazardous location safety systems.
+Contact Bixler Electric Inc today for a professional consultation and bid on explosion proof wiring and hazardous location safety systems.